s10257699/FEDAssignment1/README.md

 ### Existing Features
 * Feature 1: **About**
   The "About" section provides users with a comprehensive overview of Wave to Earth, detailing the band's history, members, and their unique musical journey.
+  * Hovering over each member's profile image triggers an enlargement effect, accompanied by a cursor change to a pointing finger, indicating clickability.
+Clicking on the images opens a new tab, directing users to their respective Instagram profiles.
+This interactive feature allows users to delve deeper into each member's background and personality.

 * Feature 2: **Music**
   The "Music" feature allows fans and newcomers to explore the band's discography, providing a curated collection of albums and songs.
 Fans can easily discover and enjoy Wave to Earth's entire musical catalogue.